-Units Units

-ANTH 1-Physical Anthro PSYCH 1-Intro. to Psych: Individual & Social Process ses

-OR OR

-ANTH 2-Cultural Anthro.
-3 SOCIO 1-Sociology

-ECON 1-Principles of Economics 3 OR S

-GEOG 1-Physical Geography Any Social Science Ethnic Studies course that is

-OR not used to complete the above.
-3

-GEOG 2-Cultural Geography · 18

-OR

-GEOG 4-World Geography 3

-Any History OR American Studies Course 3

-POLSC 1-American Politics

-OR

-POLSC 6-Basic Concepts in Political Think ing

-OR -

-POLSC 16-Law and Society 3
+ourses Units Ur ANTH 1-Physical Anthro nits PSYCH 1-Intro. to Psych: Individual & Social Processes OR ANTH 2-Cultural Anthro.
+ECON 1-Principles of Economics GEOG 1-Physical Geography OR GEOG 2-Cultural Geography OR 3 3 OR SOCIO 1-Sociology OR Any Social Science Ethnic Studies course that is not used to complete the above.
+3 18 GEOG 4-World Geography Any History OR American Studies Course POLSC 1-American Politics OR 3 3 POLSC 6-Basic Concepts in Political Thinking OR POLSC 16-Law and Society g 3